-Follow your passion -not money
+Reason 4: Follow your passion -not money

 Day trading is often defined by its scalability – its ability to make money fast.
 That is what attracts beginners, which honestly makes little sense.
 Without passion, you’re bound to lose.
 You must first love what you do and then detach yourself from the outcome.

-New traders usually do this as they attempt to increase their potential profits, since the regular price movements in the intraday timeframe are seemingly too small to offer them any reasonable profit.
+New traders usually do this as they attempt to increase their potential profits since the regular price movements in the intraday timeframe are seemingly too small to offer them any reasonable profit.

-Day traders must understand their risk tolerance
+Reason 6: Day traders fail because they don’t understand their risk tolerance

 This is a lesson that beginners tend to learn through sheer experience.
 Why is that?
 One of the most important things in trading is to detach from money.
 That is difficult if you don’t understand your risk tolerance.

 They want to start trading before even understanding the difference between a pullback and a trend.
 They barely have a grasp on market changes.
 It’s not uncommon to see new traders rush to bet their money in the market without knowing anything about the trading process.
 They still believe trading is an easily acquired skill.
 They’re not traders, they’re gamblers.

 Trading requires more than just hard work, it also requires time, study, and numerous failed attempts before it ever becomes successful.
 Even after learning the basics, experienced traders still dedicate themselves to developing new strategies.

 Reason 8: Day traders fail because they do it for the thrill – and thrillseekers fail